DEIS-Tools/DEIS-MCC/setup/SETUP.md

 # Setup-Guide

-First you need to find your AAU-ID.
+First you need to find your login-id:
- + if your email-address was created PRIOR to August 2019, your AAU-ID is your email (e.g. johndoe17@student.aau.dk)
+  - If your account was created PRIOR to August 2019, its your email adresse (eg. pgj@cs.aau.dk),
+  - else you use your AAU-ID (eg. xy99xy@cs.aau.dk)

- + otherwise you login with your AAU-ID (as you normally would log into the AAU systems) (e.g. ab01cd@cs.aau.dk)
++ You login with your username / domain (as you normally would log into the AAU systems) (e.g.
++ + if your email-address was created PRIOR to August 2019, your email/username: ab01cd@cs.aau.dk)

 For linux-users, you can replace the `<aau-id>` in the following text, and append to your `~/.ssh/config`